Client: Salisbury Cathedral

 Artwork budget: $35,000

-The context of this commission is a important UK medieval cathedral.
+The context of this temporary commission is an important UK medieval cathedral.
 Salisbury Cathedral, formally known as the Cathedral Church of the Blessed Virgin Mary, is an Anglican cathedral in Salisbury, England.
 The cathedral is regarded as one of the leading examples of Early English architecture.
 Its main body was completed in 38 years, from 1220 to 1258.

 The art work brief was to bring a sense of focus and contempation to the main liturgical space of the cathedral.
 The art work had to totally harmonize with the historical detailing and all the power supply and light programming had to have a invisible footprint.